fleetdm/fleet/handbook/engineering/README.md

 - Social
   - Structured and/or unstructured social activities

-### Eng together

-This meeting is to disseminate engineering-wide announcements, promote cohesion across groups within the engineering team, and connect with engineers (and the "engineering-curious") in other departments.
-Held monthly for one hour.

-#### Participants

-Everyone at the company is welcome to attend.
-All engineers are asked to attend.
-The subject matter is focused on engineering.

-#### Agenda

-- Announcements
-- Engineering KPIs review
-- “Tech talks”
-  - At least one engineer from each product group demos or discusses a technical aspect of their recent work.
-  - Everyone is welcome to present on a technical topic, add your name and tech talk subject in the agenda doc included in the Eng Together calendar event.
-- Social
-  - Structured and/or unstructured social activities

 ### Group weeklies

 A chance for deeper, synchronous discussion on topics relevant across product groups like “Frontend weekly”, “Backend weekly”, etc.